Lednerb/bilberry-hugo-theme/README.md

 The post type `link` always links to an external site and can be used with or without a background image.

-### Manual Summary Breaks
+### Summary Breaks
-You can influence the summary outpot on the listing pages (such as the home page or the category or tag pages) in three ways:
+You can influence the summary output on the listing pages (such as the home page or the category or tag pages) in different ways:

 - You don't set a manual summary break. <br>
 Hugo will care for you and generates a summary as well as a _Continue reading_ link.